Free CDCES Coach App

 Objectives:

-For last week’s practice question, we quizzed participants on gestational diabetes & pregnancy complications.
-68% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on how to Increase participation in DSMES.
+75% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question